CriusNyx/DnDCharacterSheet/README.md

 ## Project Overview

-You just arrived at a friends house, and you really want to play DnD, but you left all your characters at home.
+You and a friend have been hanging, and you really want to play DnD, but you left all your characters at home.

-You've tried online characters, but many of them require an annoying login to use, and have poor customizability, and provide little or no support for homebrew.
+You've tried online character creators, but many of them require an annoying login to use, and have poor customizability, and provide little or no support for homebrew.
+Also, you guys have played for a while, and you don't like the handholding.

 Either that, or they were created with old web technology, and are just cumbersome to use.